Willianjesusdasilva/PyFladesk/README.md

 ## PyFladesk

-Create desktop application by using Flask and QtWebEngine.
+Create desktop application by using Flask and PyWebView.

 ## Idea

-Rather than open Flask app in user browser, create a QWebview and then run Flask app on it.
+Rather than open Flask app in user browser, create a PyWebView and then run Flask app on it.

 By default, every internal link is open inside the app and every external link is open in the default browser.